DDDEastMidlandsLimited/dddem-blog/_posts/2019-02-08-writing-a-talk-proposal-post.md

 - What is included in the talk?
 What will you cover?
 - Who would benefit from attending and what will the gain from coming?

-Bullet points the answers to these questions so you are clear about it before writing your talk proposal.
+Bullet point the answers to these questions so you are clear about it before writing your talk proposal.

 ### Grammar and spelling.